 Surprised by Song of Songs (Video)

 Does every book of The Bible have something to say about work?
 Even Song of Songs?
-In this video Will Messenger, Editor in Chief of The Theology of Work Project, describes his biggest surprise from working on the TOW bible commentary.
+In this video Will Messenger, Execurive Editor of The Theology of Work Project, describes his biggest surprise from working on the TOW Bible Commentary.

 But if you take off your lenses, your blinders that keep you from reading what’s actually in the book, you see that the action of Song of Songs is this couple courting, getting married, starting a business, which happens to be an agricultural business, and then having children.
 So the action is very much work focused.